laravel/spark-next-docs/src/spark-stripe/configuration.md

 :::danger Link Payments

-At this time, Spark does not support Link payments with subscriptions.
-Please disable this payment method when using Spark.
+Spark does not currently support subscriptions via Link payments.
+You should disable this payment method via your Stripe dashboard when using Spark.
 :::

 ## Stripe Configuration